Opinion | Voters made clear: The war on drugs isn’t working

 In recent years, opioid overdose deaths have soared — nearly 50,000 in 2018 — underscoring just how cruel and counterproductive it is to criminalize addiction, a fact long understood by Black communities ravaged by crack cocaine in the 1980s and 1990s.
 Not only are incarcerated opioid users much more likely to fatally overdose shortly after being released than the general population, but contact with the criminal justice system can throw up barriers to employment, housing and government benefits, making it harder to overcome addiction.
 People battling addiction benefit from treatment and are harmed by imprisonment.

-Oregon’s ballot initiative to fully decriminalize personal use of even harder drugs like cocaine and heroin leans explicitly on this logic.
+Oregon’s ballot initiative to fully decriminalize personal use of even harder drugs such as cocaine and heroin leans explicitly on this logic.
 Although selling these substances is still illegal, those found with small quantities will now pay a $100 fine or be given options for addiction treatment.
 Crucially, the measure also expands addiction services, using the tax on marijuana sales to fund new treatment centers.
 (Marijuana was legalized in Oregon in 2014.)

 There is logic to funding a public health approach to addiction through taxes on legalized drugs, but a move toward a more humane, compassionate and effective approach to addiction should not be contingent on tax streams that may or may not materialize as predicted — and that may provide unwise incentives to promote drug use.
 The challenge for public policy in decriminalizing drugs is to avoid the harms of criminalization without promoting, or seeming to promote, the use of drugs that may have harmful effects, especially for young people.
 It’s difficult to know how new drug laws will affect drug usage overall, and there is a relative lack of rigorous research on the long-term effects of illicit drug use.
 Caution is warranted.